 However you arrive into Gibraltar, by air, foot, car or sea, you will very soon experience its intricate layers of history all around you.

-An immediate talking point is the runway, built during the Second World War.
+An immediate talking point is the runway, constructed during the Second World War.
 As it crosses the main road into the city, visitors are amazed as traffic and pedestrians are stopped to allow aircraft to take off and land.

-A basic tour lasts around two hours and takes in thousands of years of Rock evolution, including the famous Apes’ Den, habitat to the Barbary Macaques, Europe’s only free roaming monkeys and St Michael’s Cave with its stunning stalagmites and stalactites.
+A basic tour lasts around an hour and a half and takes in thousands of years of Rock evolution, including the famous Apes’ Den, habitat to the Barbary Macaques, Europe’s only free roaming monkeys and St Michael’s Cave with its stunning stalagmites and stalactites.
 The Upper and Middle galleries form part of the honeycombed interior of the limestone Rock and illustrate the defence of Gibraltar during the Great Siege of 1779 - 83, when the forerunners to the Royal Engineers dug out the tunnel systems to position guns to fight off the enemy.
 Other highlights include a stop at Europa Point, the southernmost tip of Europe, with its breathtaking views across the Strait to North Africa.
 Learn too about the importance of Gibraltar as a home to the Neanderthals.

 Gibraltar’s town centre is largely protected by the Gibraltar Heritage Trust and is undergoing a continual restoration programme.
 Its original city walls and fortifications date back to the 1800s and include Casemates Gates, Charles V Wall and King's Bastion.